Going strong: Anita Joseph's hubby pens sweet note as they mark 2nd anniversary

 They Said We Would Not Last a Year: Actress Anita Joseph and Hubby Celebrate 2nd Wedding Anniversary

-- Controversial couple, Anita Joseph and MC Fish are celebrating their wedding anniversary today and MC Fish has penned a lovely note
+- Controversial couple, Anita Joseph and MC Fish, are celebrating their wedding anniversary and the husband has penned a lovely note

 - The MC who shared an adorable photo revealed the negativity that faced their union when it began

-- The actress' husband also praised her for being a good mother and wife to him as he prayed that their union will continue to be blissful
+- The actress' man also praised her for being a good mother and wife to him as he prayed that their union will continue to be blissful

 Popular controversial couple, actress Anita Joseph and MC Fish are celebrating their second wedding anniversary today, February 14.